Palanii1/alx-higher_level_programming/README.md

-This is a repo that will be containing higher level programs.
-This repo will contain sv]everal directories that each different with different codes
+This is a repo that will conatin svereal different directories.
+Each directory will contain several files each containing codes aimed at solving tasks.
+The tasks are assigned on my alx higher level programming assignments